cWatch Website Security Protection

 |Poorly written software is a vulnerability and leads to security issues.
 If your web server and web applications are large and complex, then it is probable that they contain weaknesses, bugs, and security holes.
 The more expansive and dynamic a website it would mean that it could have more bugs and security holes that could be exploited.
 An enterprise IT system will be using multiple scripting languages, multiple services, and numerous open ports.
 The vulnerability is proportional to the "multiple" factor because all these have to be monitored.||incorrect settings could allow threat actors to infiltrate the network.|

 Website Security Software

-Website Security Software are tools for securing websites against cyber attacks.
+Website Security Software is a tool for securing websites against cyber attacks.
 There are many softwares available in the market, each having different capabilities.
 These software are used by vendors to provide Website Security Service, usually as a managed Security-as-a-Service (SaaS) model.
 Some Website Security Software also speeds up your website through Content Delivery Networks and other optimization tools.
 Among these cloud-based software models are more efficient.

 Website Security Service

 Website Security Services are offered by vendors – Security solution providers and Managed Service Providers (MSP).
 Many enterprises depend on their in-house IT administrator/security team to ensure website security.
-This may be feasible when the enterprise is able to afford maintenance of trained and skilled IT experts.
+This may be feasible when the enterprise is able to afford the maintenance of trained and skilled IT experts.
 Practically, it has been observed that the IT administrator team are an overworked lot.
 They do have many routine tasks to attend to, and this usually makes them put off patch management, and other security-related activities leading to security breaches.

 Engaging a Website Security Service has significant advantages over in-house security management.
 Managed Security Service (MSS) providers have dedicated experts in web security to manage the Website Security Service.